mfirmanakbar/ruby-blog/README.md

 > article = Article.new(title: "my 2nd title", description: "my 2nd description") `we can also do this`

-* how to Find and Update eecord
+* how to Find and Update record
 > article = Article.find(2)
 > article.title = "my 2nd title edited"
 > article.save